m-zajac/php-caching-proxy/README.md

 # PHP proxy

 This library provides proxy classes with easily extendable behavior.
-Caching proxy included!
+Library includes ready for use caching proxy and lazy instantiation proxy.

 # Requirements and dependencies